 The seating area for 2020 has been increased to accommodate more delegates, and the tyre life cycle display is planned to show real end uses for recycled materials.
 Proposals at this stage revolve around the possibility of a mini indoor arena with a running track and an artificial turf infield.
 This display will be surrounded by examples of end products using recycled rubber.

-The, free to access, Tyre Recycling Forum has already received confirmations from several speakers from Europe, India, Russia, the USA, Canada, and we hope to have representation from South America and Australia.
+The, free to access, Tyre Recycling Forum has already received confirmation from several speakers from Europe, India, Russia, the USA, Canada, and we hope to have representation from South America and Australia.
 Subjects covered will be the state of international markets, rubberised asphalt, micronisation, pyrolysis, devulcanisation and sustainability.

 Delegates are expected from around the world, and our Eventbright booking feature is already showing substantial interest from the tyre recycling sector.
 We would expect to see at least four of the European EPR schemes represented.
 Indian recyclers will be presenting at the Forum; a vital area for many collection agencies who export to the country and who are concerned about future developments in that market.